kyma-project/kyma/docs/service-brokers/docs/030-gs-environment-mapping.md

 ## Prerequisites

-To follow this tutorial, run Kyma locally.
+To follow this guide, run Kyma locally.
 For information on how to deploy Kyma locally, see the **Local Kyma installation** Getting Started guide.

 ## Details

-Follow these steps to complete the tutorial:
+Follow these steps to complete the Getting Started guide:
 1. List all RemoteEnvironments enabled in the `production` Environment:
     ```bash
     > kubectl get em -n production